India Office Records: Custodial history

 East India House in Leadenhall Street was the London headquarters of the East India Company.

 There were different levels of care for the records over the years, but interest in preserving them was established very early.
 A “Keeper” of East India Company records was appointed in 1771, with a mission to arrange current records and to preserve historical records.

 Toward the end of the East India Company's governance in India, an increasing number of documents were sent to London and incorporated into the records.
 In fact, it was one of the most documented administrations ever.
 However, when the control of India was transferred to the India Office, they set up a committee to review the records provided by the East India Company.
 On the committee's recommendation, more than 300 tons of records were sold as wastepaper.
-Although this was certainly a great loss to the collection, there is evidence that many of these records were duplications, or contained very little relevant information.
+Although this was certainly a great loss to the collection, there is evidence that many of these records were duplicates or contained very little relevant information.

 The first attempt to arrange and describe the records was undertaken in 1879, when George Birdwood published his Report on the Old Records of the India Office.

 In 1947, the year of Indian independence, ownership of the records transferred to the Commonwealth Relations Office of the British government.
 In 1967, the Office decided to move the records to a new facility on Blackfriars Road, where they were merged with the India Office Library.
 It was during this transition that the records were transformed into a modern archival collection.
 A classification system for the records was determined, most of which is still being used.

 In 1982, the entire collection was moved to the British Library.
 They are currently a part of the British Library Asia, Pacific and Africa Collections, and they are administered as Public Records, which means that they are available for public consultation in the British Library Reading Rooms.